Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Space-time as a partial order

 Further, it allows to study discrete generalizations of space-time \cite{PhysRevD.87.064022}, since we make no further assumptions on the properties of $\TT$.
 Here, the most notable representative of the latter group are \emph{causal sets} (causets) \cite{PhysRevLett.59.521, Surya2019}, which are locally finite in addition to being posets.

 The following definition captures the notion of causal future, matching literature conventions of the field of general relativity.
-There, it is commonly used to study causal structures on space-time manifolds \cite{Penrose1972}. \begin{definition}[Causal Future and Causal Past] Let $\TT$ be a poset and $x \in \TT$.
-Then the \emph{causal future} of $x$ is given by $J^+ (a) := \{ b \in \TT : b \succeq a \}$.
-Dually, the \emph{causal past} of $x$ is given by $J^- (a) := \{ b \in \TT : b \preceq a \}$. \end{definition} Of course, this definition applies equally well to posets $\TT$ which do not form a manifold.
+There, it is commonly used to study causal structures on space-time manifolds \cite{Penrose1972}. \begin{definition}[Causal Future and Causal Past] Let $\TT$ be a poset and $a \in \TT$.
+Then the \emph{exclusive causal future} of $a$ is given by $J^+ (a) := \{ b \in \TT : b \succ a \}$, while the \emph{(inclusive) causal future} is given by $\bar{J}^+ (a) := \{ b \in \TT : b \succeq a \}$.
+Dually, the \emph{(inclusive) causal past} of $a$ is given by $\bar{J}^- (a) := \{ b \in \TT : b \preceq a \}$. \end{definition} Deviating slightly from usual conventions, we will refer to the \emph{inclusive} causal future whenever we just refer to the causal future for short.
+Of course, these definitions apply equally well to posets $\TT$ which do not form a manifold.
 Informally, we will nonetheless generally refer to the causal future as a light cone.

 While there is a wide variety of well-studied properties a poset may implement, they will not be of vital importance for the arguments of this work.
 We give a brief formal overview of posets and some of their properties in \cref{sec:poset-props}, where we will also relate them to Minkowski space-time.